Each year I have the chance of meeting new anglers while fishing the Northern Ontario Walleye Trail.

 KH: That is a very difficult question to answer as I have learned so much from watching and talking with lots of the great anglers in the NOWT, tournaments in northwestern Ontario and recreational fishing.
 My good friend Gary Dickey was a definite influence and we had many fun and productive days together.
 He introduced me to some of the water around Dryden like the Wabigoon system and Lac Seul.
 This allowed me to practice on some very good fisheries.
 Some of the people I have met along the way, Cory, Dan, Antti, Wayne, Daniel, Craig, Dean, Denis, and Jamie have all added to my fishing knowledge in one way or another.
 Fishing beside Gary Roach many times in Red Lake and some of the conversations with him afterwards have also taught me some lessons.
 I know I am missing some people as I like to talk fishing and there is always something to take home from each conversation whether it is about a presentation, electronics or boat control.

 Q: List sponsors and tournament finishes.

-Q: Biggest fishing supports over the years.
-Example: wife, family and friend(s)?
+Q: Biggest fishing supporters over the years (example: wife, family and friend(s)).

-Q: What are some of your favourite fish you like to fish for and why?
+Q: What are some of your favorite fish you like to fish for and why?